wizbanicus/clubhouse/README.md

 * create a new staff user using the hard coded admin user
 * create a cron (or scheduled task) to run server_auto_signout.php regularly
   * say every hour at say 27 and 57 minutes after the hour.
+* finally add a nifty background image to css/images
+  * then reference that image in css/clubhouse.css

 DESIGN PRINCIPLES
 * Easy to use